-Wish you could transform yourself into a morning person and have more hours to slay your goals?
+Do you wish you could transform yourself into a morning person and have more hours to work on your tasks or goals?

 That’s pretty obvious, right?

 If you want to become a morning person, you must restore a healthy sleeping schedule with the right amount of sleep.